mrmartineau/zander.wtf-2017/_posts/2013-05-04-hidden-characters-in-password-inputs.md

 ---
 comments: false
 layout: post
-title: "How to fix hidden characters in password inputs in old Internet Explorer.
-Hint: web fonts"
+title: "How to fix hidden characters in password inputs in old IE"
 categories:
 - code
 excerpt: "A fix for an obscure problem I found recently."